 - Periodically scheduled “Movie Nights” each semester featuring films of historical interest

 - Occasional on-campus addresses by noted historians like Niall Ferguson and Garry Wills

 - Outstanding area libraries including the regional branch of the National Archives in Kansas City and the Midwest Center for Holocaust Education

 Are you ready to make some Jewell history?
 Drop us an e-mail

 , schedule a visit, or call us toll free (1-888-2-JEWELL).

 , Ph.D Professor of History

 Dr. Howell, a former Fulbright lecturer at the University of Iceland, received his M.A. and Ph.D degrees from Louisiana State University with additional study at the University of Ulster in Northern Ireland, the Free University of Berlin, the University of Texas, and Rice University.
-His special interests include World War II, the Middle East, the Civil War, and modern America.
-His current areas of research are the Writers’ War Board in World War II and the 1873 Colfax Massacre in Louisiana, the most devastating single act of racial violence during Reconstruction.
+His special interests include World War II, the Middle East, Religion in America, and modern America.
+His current areas of research involve propaganda efforts in the United States both before American entry into World War II and during the war.
+A particular focus is the Writers' War Board, a group heavily involved in the use of propaganda.